Apeirogon: Hyperbolic pseudogon

+Abstract apeirogon

 An abstract polytope is a partially ordered set P (whose elements are called faces) with properties modeling those of the inclusions of faces of convex polytopes.
 The rank (or dimension) of an abstract polytope is determined by the length of the maximal ordered chains of its faces, and an abstract polytope of rank n is called an abstract n-polytope.

 For abstract polytopes of rank 2, this means that: A) the elements of the partially ordered set are sets of vertices with either zero vertex (the empty set), one vertex, two vertices (an edge), or the entire vertex set (a two-dimensional face), ordered by inclusion of sets; B) each vertex belongs to exactly two edges; C) the undirected graph formed by the vertices and edges is connected.

 An abstract polytope is called an abstract apeirotope if it has infinitely many elements; an abstract 2-apeirotope is called an abstract apeirogon.

+A realization of an abstract polytope is a mapping of its vertices to points a geometric space (typically a Euclidean space).
+A faithful realization is a realization such that the vertex mapping is injective.
+Every geometric apeirogon is a realization of the abstract apeirogon.